Regd.No.: 126198/071/072

 Less traveled region

-Valleys and dense forest of oaks and rhododendron
+Valleys and dense forests of oaks and rhododendrons

 How many hours should I have to walk on this Dollop Region Trek?

 You need to walk at least 4 – 8 hours daily.
-Which means this trek will test your limits of will power and good health.
+This means this trek will test your limits of willpower and good health.
 It is better to get a physical check if you are physically fit for this Dollop trek.

 How to Avoid Altitude Sickness?